almostearthling/when-command-docs/description.rst

 The remaining menu entries are:

 * Settings...
-* Task History...
 * Pause
 * About...
 * Quit

-which can be useful to revert behavior to normal and to monitor tasks.
+which can be useful to revert behavior to normal.

 To effectively enter or leave *Minimalistic Mode* the applet must be restarted after the option was changed.